Chiarag711/lector-in-graphula/README.md

 **Lector in Graphula** is an academic prototype created for educational and research purposes.
 It is not an official project associated with Umberto Eco, Margaret Atwood, their estates, publishers, or other rights holders.

-The ontology and Knowledge Graph contain scholarly modeling and interpretive choices made by the project authors.
+The ontology and knowledge graph contain scholarly modeling and interpretive choices made by the project authors.
 They should not be treated as definitive representations of either *Lector in fabula* or *The Handmaid’s Tale*.

 ## Textual materials and copyright